forbole/ibcjuno/README.md

 ```

 ## Usage
-To know how to setup and run IBCJuno, please refer to the [docs folder](.docs).
+To know how to set up and run IBCJuno, please refer to the [docs folder](.docs).

 ## GraphQL integration
-If you want to know how to run a GraphQL server that allows to expose the parsed data, please refer to the following guides:
+If you want to know how to run a GraphQL server that allows exposing the parsed data, please refer to the following guides:

 - [PostgreSQL setup with GraphQL](.docs/postgres-graphql-setup.md)